-We are going to the vet to see if Yoda is a healthy little boy.
-It is important for you to choose a veterinarian who knows how to deal with ferrets, which are their most common problems and how to properly treat their illnesses.
+We are going to the vet to see if Yoda is a healthy little ferret.
+It is important for you to choose a veterinarian who knows how to deal with ferrets.
+The vet has to know their most common problems and how to properly treat their illnesses.
 I have one vet near my home who is really good and another very good vet for ferrets is 20 minutes drive from home.
 That is really great, both of my vets are near.
-I hope I won’t be needing them (only for regular checkup and immunization shots).
+I hope I won’t be needing them (only for regular checkups and immunization shots).

-There are two shots your ferret needs and that is canine distemper shot and rabies shot.
+There are two shots your ferret needs: canine distemper shot and rabies shot

 Rabies, on the other hand, isn’t that extreme, but if you can, vaccinate your ferret anyway.
-Rabies, like with dogs and cats, is transferred by infected animal’s bite (with saliva) Some ferret owners think that is an unnecessary vaccination for their ferrets because they never take them outside, which is true, as long as your ferret won’t escape.
-Some state laws require for dogs, cats and ferrets to be vaccinated against rabies and that is different from country to country.
+Rabies, like with dogs and cats, is transferred by an infected animal’s bite (with saliva).
+Some ferret owners think that is an unnecessary vaccination for their ferrets because they never take them outside.
+That is true, as long as your ferret won’t escape.
+Some state laws require dogs, cats, and ferrets to be vaccinated against rabies and that is different from country to country.

-Every vet who knows how to treat ferrets should say that to you.
-The vet is there to help you and to guide you so if you have any questions ask them they will respond you without any problem.
+The vet is there to help you and to guide you so if you have any questions ask them they will respond to you without any problem.
 (I know I’ve asked them tons of questions) Through that talk, you can get to know your veterinarian and how good is he with other animals, not just ferrets.
-It is priceless to have good veterinarian by your side.
+It is priceless to have a good veterinarian by your side.

 That’s why we are heading to the vet!
 I’ve put Yoda in the transporter and off we go!
 He is small so he poops every couple of hours and of course, he did it in the transporter.
 I put a diaper inside but he removed it and did his business on the blanket because he can.
 We had to stop in front of the vet to clean everything.
 Luckily he did it in the transporter and not at the vets.

 The appointment went pretty well I am proud to say I have a healthy little ferret in my family!
 The vet checked his lungs and heart and they were both strong and without any defect.
 He also commented on his beautiful fur, it’s still baby’s fluffy fur which makes it even more adorable.
-His ears are good, nose looks healthy and eyes are bright.
+The ears are good, the nose looks healthy and eyes are bright.
 Fleas are the only thing that has to be treated and we got effective flea treatment for that.
-He is in excellent shape, he has 500 grams.
+He is in excellent shape, with only 500 grams.

-The vet also recommended to clean his cage, transporter and the room he is in because there is a possibility for some fleas eggs infestation (it is a small chance, but why to risk it) Anyway, we bought some cleaning supplies and let the party begin!
+The vet also recommended cleaning his cage, transporter, and the room he is in because there is a possibility for some flea eggs infestation (it is a small chance, but why risk it).
+Anyway, we bought some cleaning supplies and let the party begin!
 While he was awake I cleaned his cage and transporter, other when he’s asleep.
 I know that fleas can be stubborn bastards but we will get rid of them all!

 We talked about the socialization of Yoda and Frida.
-Since this ferret, my little Yoda (I love the sound of that) was in different surrounding the vet told me to monitor him because his immune system could be weaker for a short period.
-If there would be any change in his eyes or he gets a runny nose or for example, if he starts to cough, sneeze or anything else, he told me to take Yoda to the veterinarian station.
+Since my little Yoda (I love the sound of that) was indifferent surrounding the vet told me to monitor him because his immune system could be weaker for a short period.
+If there would be any change in his eyes or he gets a runny nose or for example, if he starts to cough, sneeze, or anything else, he told me to bring Yoda.
 Until now (knock on wood) everything is perfect.
 Since Frida is here and he is from another city he told me to wait until immunization shots for their socialization (I was aware of that, but always check twice!)

-Now let’s talk about Frida and Yoda socialization.
+Now let’s talk about Frida and Yoda’s socialization.
 I can introduce them in about a day and I am not sure what to expect.
-Frida was on few playdates couple years ago and she was polite until someone challenged her, then she was really feisty.
+Frida was on a few playdates a couple of years ago and she was polite until someone challenged her, then she was really feisty.
 Yoda was in the cage with other ferrets when I came to pick him up, but that doesn’t mean he’ll be great with Frida.
-I am really curious on how it will happen.
+I am really curious about how it will happen.
 Fingers crossed it will be great!